Skip to content

 Parameters:

 Array to compute the SipHash-64 hash of.
 If a string is provided, it is assumed to be the name of the array column.
+If a Column is provided, it is assumed to be an array column.
+If a Func is provided, it is assumed to be a function returning an array.
 If a sequence is provided, it is assumed to be an array of values.

 Returns: